HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

 .. autofunction:: hypothesis.given

 The :func:`@given <hypothesis.given>` decorator may be used to specify which arguments of a function should be parametrized over.
-You can use either positional or keyword arguments or a mixture of the two.
+You can use either positional or keyword arguments, but not a mixture of both.

 For example all of the following are valid uses: